dstdfx/otus-dbmgmt/part39/README.md

 part39_shard03c_1   docker-entrypoint.sh mongo ...
 Up      27017/tcp
 ```

-Make init script excitable and run it, it will initialize the config server, shards and router:
+Make init script executable and run it, it will initialize the config server, shards and router:
 ```bash
 chmod a+x init.sh
 ./init.sh